dmathieu/pizzapi/README.md

 There is no database.
 Everything is stored in memory, except for the pizzas list which is in `pizza.json`.

+### API Documentation

+We're using Swagger/OpenAPI v2.0 for the API documentation.
+The schema is located in `doc/schema.yaml`.

 ### Ordering a pizza